polok-dev98/VirtualZoomGesture_CVZone_and_OpenCV_ComputerVision./README.md

-# Virtual Zoom Gesture with cvzone and OpenCv, computer vision project.
+# Virtual Zoom Gesture with cvzone and OpenCV, computer vision project.
 Zoom an image by your hands only.

  Used HandDetector model from cvzone, HandTrackingModule for detect the two hands for zoom in and zoom out the image.When the thumbs up + index fingers up for the both hands then we calculate the initial and ending center postions of the both hand's thumbs up + index finger and according to this distance we zoon in and zoon out the image and repostioning the image